MW 10x1.5 / N38 - neodymium magnet

 In terms of safety, there are many recommendations regarding the use of these magnets.
 It is advisable to avoid their use in acidic, basic, organic environments or in solvents, as well as in water or oil.
 Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often covered with coatings, such as nickel, to protect them from external factors and prolong their durability.
-High temperatures exceeding 130°C can result in a reduction of their magnetic properties, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
+Therefore, they are often coated with thin coatings, such as silver, to preserve them from external factors and prolong their durability.
+Temperatures exceeding 130°C can cause a reduction of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are properly protected.
-Additionally, their use is not recommended in wet conditions, oil, or in an environment containing hydrogen, as they may lose their magnetic properties.
+As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are insulated.
+Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-• Wide application in the industry of new technologies – find application in hard drives, electric motors, medical apparatus and very modern machines.
+- Key role in advanced technologically fields – find application in hard drives, electric motors, medical devices or very modern machines.

 Disadvantages of neodymium magnets:

-• Potential hazard arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the context of children's health.
-It's also worth noting that small elements of these magnets have the potential to complicate diagnosis after entering the body.
+- Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these products have the potential to complicate diagnosis when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.